sourcegraph/sourcegraph-public-snapshot/.github/ISSUE_TEMPLATE/tracking_issue.md

 ### Plan

 <!--
-Summarize:
+Summarize what the team wants to achieve this iteration.
-- What problems the team is committed to solving.
+- What are the problems we want to solve or what information do we want to gather?
-- Why those problems are important and how they connect back to OKRs.
+- Why is solving those problems or gathering that infomation important?
-- How the team is going solve those problems.
+- How do we plan to solve those problems?
 -->

 ### Availability

-Period is from **$START_DATE** to **$END_DATE**.
-Please write the days you won't be working and the number of working days for the period.

-- Teammate A: 15d
-- Teammate B: 12d
-- Teammate ...
+If you have planned unavailability this iteration (e.g., vacation), you can note that here.

-### Workload
+### Tracked issues

 <!-- BEGIN WORK -->
 <!-- END WORK -->